 Tracking the performance of your advertising will help you to move your advertising dollars around from the ones that aren’t working so well to the ones that are working better.
 It’s really important.

 Just to recap, we’ve talked about clear goals and targets for 2018.
-We’ve gotten clear on market, message, and media; the fundamentals of appliance service marketing.
+We’ve gotten clear on market, message, and media; the fundamentals of ac repair and appliance service marketing.

 We’ve discussed to make sure that your website is optimized for conversion because it’s the hub; everything comes back to the website.